edemastes/starter-academic/content/about/_index.md

  In addition to taking courses in the four core subject areas of English, math, science, and social studies, students who participate in the LSU Pathways curriculum can choose to take courses in one of the following subject areas:

+  - Biomedical Sciences
- - Engineering
+  - Computing
   - Digital Design and Emergent Media
- - Computing
- - Biomedical Sciences
+  - Pre-Engineering

 <br>